craftcms/docs/docs/commerce/4.x/extend/events.md

 ### `modifyCartInfo`

-The event that’s triggered when a cart is returned as an array for AJAX cart update requests.
+The event that’s triggered when a cart is returned as an array for Ajax cart update requests.

 ```php
 use craft\commerce\controllers\BaseFrontEndController;